 In 1997, Congress added an amnesty for Nicaraguans and Cubans, called the Nicaraguan Adjustment and Central American Relief Act (NACARA).
 Some provisions also benefit Salvadorans, Guatemalans, and Eastern Europeans.
 The deadline for filing applications has passed.

 8. Long-Time Residents

-The law allows certain people who have lived illegally in the United States for more than ten years to request permanent residence as a defense in immigration court proceedings.
+The law allows certain people who have lived unlawfully (commonly called illegally) in the United States for more than ten years to request permanent residence as a defense in immigration court proceedings.
 This remedy is called "cancellation of removal."
-You must also show that your spouse, parent, or children -- who must be U.S. citizens or permanent residents -- would face "exceptional and extremely unusual hardship" if you were forced to leave.
+You must also show that your spouse, parent, or children—who must be U.S. citizens or permanent residents—would face "exceptional and extremely unusual hardship" if you were forced to leave.
 Consult a lawyer if you think you qualify.
-Do not go straight to USCIS -- you could cause your own deportation (removal).
+Do not go straight to USCIS—you could cause your own deportation (removal).

 Another remedy called "registry" allows people who have lived in the United States continuously since January 1, 1972 to apply for a green card.
 You'll need to show that you have good moral character and are not inadmissible.
-Your stay in the United States need not have been illegal -- time spent on a visa counts.
-For more information, see the book How to Get a Green Card, by Ilona Bray and Loida Nicolas Lewis (Nolo).
+Your stay in the United States need not have been illegal—time spent on a visa counts.
+For more information, see How to Get a Green Card, by Ilona Bray and Loida Nicolas Lewis (Nolo).

 9. Special Cases